Guide to commenting on Planning Applications

 As soon as possible!

 You can make comments up to 21 days after the planning application is listed on the council’s website.
-The date that comments need to be made by is published on the website, and is also shown on a yellow, blue or green site notice displayed in the street near the application site.
+The date that comments need to be made by is published on the website.
+It is also shown on a yellow, blue or green site notice displayed in the street near the application site.
 Blue and green site notices are used for amendments to applications that have already been open to comment, so the time period for comments on these site notices will usually be shorter.
 You can only comment on applications that have not been decided

 Who will see my comment?